Badgerati/Pode/docs/Getting-Started/Migrating/1X-to-2X.md

 Further to this, if no `-Name` is supplied to [`Add-PodeEndpoint`](../../../Functions/Core/Add-PodeEndpoint) then a random GUID is used instead.
 To get the name back you can use `-PassThru` for the endpoint to be returned.

-### Scoping and Auto-Importing
+## Scoping and Auto-Importing

 The 2.0 release sees a big change to some scoping issues in Pode, around modules/snapins/functions and variables.
 For more information, see the new page on [Scoping](../../../Tutorials/Scoping).

-## Modules/Snapins
+### Modules/Snapins

-You can now use `Import-Module`, or `Add-PSSnapin`, and Pode will automatically import all loaded modules/snapins into its runspaces:
+You can now use the normal `Import-Module`, or `Add-PSSnapin`, and Pode will automatically import all loaded modules/snapins into its runspaces:

 ```powershell
 Import-Module SomeModule